The Gibsons Aquifer

 Protecting our water source

-The Town takes our stewardship of the Gibsons Aquifer very seriously and has implemented several comprehensive programs to ensure its health in perpetuity.
+The Town takes our stewardship of Aquifer 560 very seriously and has implemented several comprehensive programs to ensure its health in perpetuity.

-Read about how the Town is working to protect the Gibsons Aquifer here.
+Read about how the Town is working to protect the Aquifer here.